 - Create a GitHub repo (e.g. in one case, I used

-hugo-dfd-responsive-imageswhich resulted in a URL of https://github.com/danielfdickinson/hugo-dfd-responsive-images) (don’t add a README, LICENSE, and so on via GitHub as the repo already has all that, and we want a bare repo for pushing our new module).
+hugo-dfd-responsive-images which resulted in a URL of https://github.com/danielfdickinson/hugo-dfd-responsive-images) (do not add a README, LICENSE and so on via GitHub as the repo already has all that, and you want a bare repository to which to push your local repo).

 git remote add origin https://github.com/danielfdickinson/hugo-dfd-responsive-images.git

 git push origin --set-upstream main

 - After a few moments you should see the code for your repo on GitHub (in the web interface).

 Prerequisite: You have already setup the Netlify app for you GitHub user or organization and are either allowing Netlify access to all your repositories or you have allowed Netlify access to this repo.

 - Select this repository from the list